openHPI/TeachingTeamGuidelines/docs/05_adding-content.md

 	==> 90 points

 *Surveys* are not rewarded with points, nevertheless, to avoid problems it is better to assign at least 1 point to a survey question.
-FreeText answers require that at least one answer is provided, which needs to be marked as correct.
+FreeText answers require that at least one answer (dummy) is provided, which needs to be marked as correct.
 Otherwise, the system will break.

 **Quizzes come with the optimal presets for their exercise type preselected.
 Change these settings only if you know exactly what you are doing.**

 **Maximal points:** These are the maximal points that can be reached for this assignment.
 The value is read only and results from the sum of the points for the quizzes' questions

 **Submission deadline:** Set the deadline for the quiz.
 The deadline is hard.
 After this date it is no more possible to hand in a solution.
-The results of the participants ar autosaved whenever something has changed.
+The results of the participants are autosaved whenever something has changed.
 When the deadline has passed and the participant is still in the quiz, the results are automatically submitted and the quiz is closed.
 It is not possible to extend the deadline for single users.
 In [masquerade mode](todo://link) an admin can submit the quiz for a user even if the deadline has passed.

 **Submission publishing date:** The date when the results for the quiz will be published.
 Should be after the deadline.
 Should be set for *Main* and *Bonus* quizzes so that participants cannot spoiler the results in the forum.
 Self-tests, normally, do not have a deadline or a submission publishing date.